Cardiothoracic surgical services at Flinders Medical Centre

 Cardiac Surgery Quality and Outcomes Department

-CTSU has a research team led by Professor Robert Baker.
-The Cardiac Surgery Quality and Outcomes research team is widely recognised for its commitment to high quality evidence-based practice in cardiac surgery and extracorporeal technology (cardiopulmonary bypass).
+The Cardiac Surgery Quality and Outcomes research team is widely recognised for its commitment to high quality evidence-based practice in cardiac surgery.
 The department performs investigator led and commercial studies in device, pharmaceutical and quality improvement/quality control research.
 The department also provides projects for surgical audit, peer review and quality assurance opportunities for surgical registrars and surgeons for continual improvement and excellence in clinical care.
 Particular interests include the psychological impact of cardiac surgery (and associated depression and anxiety states), benefits of off-pump coronary surgery, cardiac surgery in Aboriginal and Torres Strait Islander patients, blood transfusion minimisation, quality improvement and expertise in data collection and management.

 The Cardiac Surgery Quality and Outcomes Department manages the FMC Cardiac Surgery Registry, a Cardiac Surgery procedural database collecting cardiac surgical procedures performed at FMC CTSU since 1991.
+This data is contributed to the Australian and New Zealand Society of Cardiac and Thoracic Surgeons’ national databases for cardiac and thoracic surgery.
 The department also established the Australia New Zealand Collaborative Perfusion Registry (ANZCPR), a collaborative database for cardiac surgical procedures performed throughout Australia and New Zealand.
 The registries allow multicentre benchmarking and quality improvement initiatives that result in improved practice.

 Clinics

 Specialist new consultations (by referral) are arranged through the Cardiothoracic Surgical Unit.
-Patients are seen either at Flinders Private Hospital or at Adelaide Cardiothoracic within the Anzac Medical Suites opposite the Ashford Specialist Centre.
+Patients are seen in private clinics, there is not currently a public cardiothoracic surgery clinic at SALHN.

 Staff